mvenouziou/Boosted_DETR/README.md

 - **num_panoptic_heads:** (not yet implemented.
 Can pass None)
 - **panoptic_dim:** (not yet implemented.
 Can pass 0)
 - **vocab_dict:** Dictionary of form {'category': nonempty list of strings, 'attribute': potentially empty list of strings}.
 Do not include padding or mask values in these lists, these will be added automatically by the model.

+### License

+All original components of my model are released under the [MIT License](https://github.com/mvenouziou/Boosted_DETR/blob/main/LICENSE).
+See [official DETR implementation](https://github.com/facebookresearch/detr/blob/master/LICENSE) for licensing info on components designed by the original authors.